Snow Removal Policies & Tips

 - Don’t throw snow from your sidewalk or driveway into the street – it’s against the law.

-- To avoid having snow covering your driveway from the city plows, shovel your snow to the right of your driveway into your yard and not into the street.
+- To avoid having snow covering your driveway from the city plows, shovel your snow to the left of your driveway into your yard and not into the street.

 - If you are elderly, disabled or have other special conditions that makes snow removal hazardous, please contact the Office of Neighborhood Development Services (ONDS) at 575-6101.

 Other Snow Tips for Residents